Timeline of the Syrian civil war (May–August 2011): 25 May

-Hamza Ali Al-Khateeb's tortured lifeless body was delivered to his family with three gunshot wounds, his genitals cut off & bruises all over.
+Hamza al-Khateeb's tortured lifeless body was delivered to his family with three gunshot wounds, his genitals cut off & bruises all over.
 Hamza was a 13 years old Syrian boy, he lived with his parents in a village called Al-Jiza in Daraa Governorate.
 He joined his family in a rally to break the siege of the city of Daraa.
 He was detained among hundreds of Syrians during the massacre of Siada, where citizens of Daraa were randomly killed by Syrian security forces.
 Hamza was detained amongst hundreds.
 According to his autopsy he was shot down after cutting his genitals.
 The chief of Syria's medical examiners association Dr. Akram El-Shaar denied that Hamza was tortured, claimed that he supervised the autopsy in Damascus and that the boy did not have any sign of torture.
 He also claimed that all signs of disfigurement were due to decay.